 We have a varied programme and always welcome new members.
 Our pantomimes are always child-friendly, focussing on family entertainment (for which we've gained an excellent reputation locally in recent years).
 Our performers (children and adults) are all local amateurs, yet we all aim for high quality in as many aspects as possible - acting, script, lighting, sound, special effects, and of course our live band...

-We've just presented the 2019 Royston Town Pantomime Robinson Crusoe and the Pirates, while last year we performed David Tristram's black comedy Ghost Writer for the Royston Arts Festival as well as producing the world theatrical premiere of Romance is Dead, specially adapted and directed by our own Emma Daintrey from a radio play by Ben Lewis, which we took to the 50th Cambridge Drama Festival.
-Also last year we gave you the highly succesful 2018 pantomime Mother Goose, while 2017 saw both a critically acclaimed production of Pygmalion, and the fantastic Red Riding Hood.
+We've just rung down the curtain (not that we had one!) on a highly acclaimed production of Terence Rattigan's Flare Path for the 2019 Royston Arts Festival and at the start of this year we presented the 2019 Royston Town Pantomime Robinson Crusoe and the Pirates, while last year we performed David Tristram's black comedy Ghost Writer for the Royston Arts Festival as well as producing the world theatrical premiere of Romance is Dead, specially adapted and directed by our own Emma Daintrey from a radio play by Ben Lewis, which we took to the 50th Cambridge Drama Festival.
+Also last year we gave you the highly succesful 2018 pantomime Mother Goose, while 2017 saw both a much praised production of Pygmalion, and the fantastic Red Riding Hood.
 Back in 2016 we had a record-breaking run with our own home-grown Aladdin and also put on Abigail's Party for the Royston Arts Festival.